All Products

 After you export the policy, a file in the JSON format is generated, and you can download the file to your on-premises device.

-Delete custom policies
+Delete a custom policy

 If you no longer require a policy, you can delete the policy.